AIBi11y/CloudApp/README.md

 Below summary illustrates the contribution of each of the team members throughout the project:

-Sujith: - Satisfactory
+Sujith - Satisfactory

 *	Idea Generation with Paul
 *	Prediction Model Build in Python with JJ

-Harold: - Satisfactory
+Harold - Satisfactory

 *	Midway Report Preparation with Paul & Monica
 *	Data Visualisation in Qlikview
 *	Presentation of the Demo Video

-Monica: - Satisfactory
+Monica - Satisfactory

 *	Midway Report Preparation with Paul & Harry
 *	Set up Airbnb Account, downloaded data and carried out initial data exploration.
 *	Set up a new project on Google Cloud Console and granted the IAM roles to team members to facilitate group collaboration.
 Created, configured and started the project cluster.